What 2020 Taught Us About the Role of Transportation Supply Chain Technology

 All of us rely on the transportation supply chain to deliver vital goods to maintain our quality of life.
-As we turn the page on 2020 and enter a new year, the importance of having a healthy and efficient supply chain was never more apparent than in the year that was 2020.
+As we turned the page on 2020 and entered a new year, the importance of having a healthy and efficient supply chain was never more apparent than in the year that was 2020.

 So, what is the difference between the companies that falter and those that survive such serious disruptions?
 While a company’s industry and place in the supply chain are two factors, some companies may simply be better positioned to adapt to disruptions because of the technology they have in place to keep their businesses up and running in the face of stay-at-home orders, social distancing and capacity crunches.